I was born into the world January 12, 1962 in Van Nuys, California. My early childhood years could be referred to as the "Ozzie and Harriet" life.

 When arriving in Las Vegas, the people I was supposed to meet were running a day behind schedule.
 There I was, alone in Vegas and realizing, that I was all alone.
 I spent the night in a huge suite by myself and tried to forget the conviction I was under by partying all night.
 I felt like I was going to die.
 At 7 am I crawled out of my room and laid by the pool until my meeting that afternoon, then I drove home.
 On the way I listened to the tape once more and decided that it was finished -- I was quitting!

 Upon arriving home I walked in the house and there was Peggy.
 I told her there was something I needed to talk to her about.
 I knew she knew I was serious, because I didn't normally talk to her the way I did that day.
 I said I was through with this crazy life and that I was quitting - it was all over.
 I still can remember her reply.
 She said, "What are we going to do for money?"
-I wasn't ready for that reply because I hadn't thought about it yet.
+I wasn't ready for that reply because I hadn't thought about it yet nor where we together.
 I turned to her and said, "Why don't we start trusting in that God you keep talking about?"
 Then there was silence for about an hour.
 I never left again and from that day on we began rebuilding our marriage.

-I started to attend church in our community that had a congregation of about 100-200.
-For three weeks I went to church on Sundays but I was carrying around the world on my shoulders.
-I had to talk to someone and find out what Christianity was really all about so after service one Sunday I asked the Pastor to come to my house because I had to talk to him.
+I started to attend local church in our community that had a congregation less than 100 people.
+For three weeks I went to services on Sundays but I was carrying around the world on my shoulders.
+I had to talk to someone and find out what faith was really all about so after service one Sunday I asked the Pastor to come to my house because I had to talk to him.
 He said he would love to and showed up at our door the next Monday eve.
 He walked up to the house with his two young disciples, excited as ever.
 I sat them down and for the next two hours began unfolding for them my life - every dirty detail.
 I watched their faces slowly drop throughout the two hours until finally the Pastor said they had to go.
 He said he wanted to pray with me and I thought: here it comes, all right.
 He prayed something like, "Lord thank you for Cliff and the change in his life, bless him tonight, Amen."
 Then they got up and scurried out of the house.
 I didn't know if I scared them or if they had another appointment, but they left fast.
 I asked Peggy what that was all about and she didn't know.
 All I knew was that I still had that weight in my life and didn't understand salvation at all.

 My life began to change drastically.
 You see, there wasn't any money coming in, and everything was left scattered around the country: homes, cars, boats, money etc. After all, those things no longer belonged to me.
 The person who owned them was now dead.
 I trusted the Lord day by day for every provision.
 I couldn't turn anywhere else.